ShakedMM/Predictive-modeling-for-land-cover-classification-using-machine-learning-algorithms./README.md

-# Predictive-modeling-for-land-cover-classification-using-machine-learning-algorithms.
-Predictive modeling for land-cover classification using machine learning algorithms and spatial data.
-This repository features a Random Forest classifier trained on Sentinel-2 multispectral imagery to accurately identify and map agricultural areas.
+# Predictive Modeling for Land-Cover Classification

 This repository presents a predictive modeling project for land-cover classification, developed as a final academic project in Geoinformatics.
-The study integrates machine learning algorithms with spatial data analysis, specifically utilizing a Random Forest classifier trained on Sentinel-2 multispectral satellite imagery.
-The primary objective is to accurately identify, classify, and map agricultural areas.
-By combining remote sensing techniques with statistical data analysis, this work demonstrates how data science tools can be applied to extract meaningful geographic insights from complex spatial datasets.
+The study integrates machine learning algorithms with spatial data analysis to extract meaningful geographic insights from complex datasets.

+**Key Objectives & Methodology:**
+* Accurately identify, classify, and map agricultural areas.
+* Utilize a **Random Forest** classifier trained on **Sentinel-2** multispectral satellite imagery.
+* Combine remote sensing techniques with statistical data analysis.